 Michelle Hampton - Programme Coordinator

-What careers can a Warwick degree in Health Sciences and Technology lead to?
+What careers can a Warwick degree in Digital Healthcare Science lead to?

 Equipped with this degree, you could apply for career posts in the NHS, in private practice, in occupational health within industry and commerce, and in wider digital health practice.
 With further training you could apply for academic posts in universities.